KillianLynch/local-lab-dev/JSON Duality cloud world/create-schema/create-schema.md

 3. Next click [here](https://www.dominicgiles.com/site_downloads/swingbench25052023_jdk11.zip) to download the latest version of Swingbench.

-4. Once the download is complete, open a terminal or command prompt on your computer and navigate to the location where the file was saved on your computer.
+4. Once the download is complete, open a terminal or command prompt on your computer and navigate to the location where the file was saved.

     ```
     <copy>